DiamondChicken0/Game-Mod-Q4/theflu/README.txt

 	Its in the Quake 4 folder and copies are made in the mod folder (theflu).
 The shortcut is very cool and useful.

 ✔	All custom assets (def files, models, sounds, etc) placed in a pak001.pak file
-	I made a bash script that automatically makes a pk4 out of what you feed it using the tar command.
-Thank you CS 288 I will include it in the mod folder (theflu)

 ✖	An In-Game Help Screen to explain your mod